Squaresz/Picture-in-Picture-Bookmarklet/README.md

-# 🌐PIPBookmarklet
+# 🌐PIP Bookmarklet

-Enables you to put any video into PiP even if it doesnt have it.
-(This includes hulu, hbo, disney, ect)
+Enables you to put any video into Picture in Picture even if it doesnt allow it.
+(This includes Hulu, HBO, Disney, ect)